Syntactic and Composite Foams VI

 A.R.
 Boccaccini, University of Erlangen-Nuremberg, Germany

-Nikhil Gupta, Polytechnic University, USA
+Nikhil Gupta, New York University, USA

 Andrei Shishkin, Riga Technical University, Latvia